 Not only have you got the historic cities of Italy but also Italian coastal towns where you’ll find beautiful beaches, lakes and picturesque villages.
 From the Amalfi coast, to Lake Garda, Cinque Terre, Sorrento, Lake Como and many more of these notorious natural landscapes that you can escape to from the city for your study breaks.

 Over 30 universities in Italy rank in the QS World University Rankings 2020, 12 of which are placed in the global top 500.
 One of the universities that is ranked the highest in Italy, University of Bologna, is the oldest university in the world.
 Times Higher Education reported that university students make up nearly a third of Bologna’s population.
 Other universities that came out on top in the world university rankings include Politecnico di Milano, Scuola Universitaria Superiore Pisa, and Sapienza University of Rome.
-Check out our blog here for more of the top universities in Italy.
+We have written a blog on the top universities in Italy!

 The awesome thing about studying abroad in Italy is that you can easily explore so many different parts of the country.
 The average travel time between Rome and Florence is an hour and a half via train, the same from Tuscania to Rome.
 A 45-minute train ride from Florence will get you to towns like Luca, Pisa and San Gimignano.
 You can travel by train between most parts of Italy with Milan, Rome and Florence serving as the major hubs for train journeys to various cities and regions throughout the country.